-Gene Markiewicz, along with Connie Harris and the Speedway Chamber of Commerce, have organized five successful years of Jazz Fest in Speedway, as part of Indy Jazz Fest held annually in September on Speedway’s famous Main St. since 2015.
+Gene Markiewicz, along with the Speedway Chamber of Commerce, have organized the successful Jazz Fest in Speedway held annually in September on Speedway’s famous Main St. since 2015.

 Gene Markiewicz was inducted into the Indianapolis Jazz Hall of Fame in 2011.

 Gene Markiewicz has been an Artist/Clinician for the Ludwig Drum Company since 1999.
 As a jazz educator, he is one of the judge/educators for the annual Purdue Jazz Festival.
 He has also been a regular clinician at the Pendleton Heights Jazz competition.

 As an educator Gene is involved with several community programs.
 Gene recently sat on the Board of Directors of the Indianapolis Jazz Foundation/Indy Jazz Fest.
 He served as president and education chairperson.
 Gene has been a faculty member of the University of Indianapolis Jazz Combo Camp.
 He also is a frequent judge at the annual Purdue Jazz Festival.
 A strong advocate for public education, he has been an elementary classroom teacher in the Indianapolis Public Schools for seven years.
 Gene has attended Indiana Weslayan University and is a graduate of Marian University.